randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

    * Why is an Inverted Index Useful for Shazam?
       * When a user submits an audio snippet, the system generates a single fingerprint for it.
 To identify the song, the backend must find all songs containing this fingerprint from potentially millions of songs in the database.
 An inverted index makes this lookup efficient and scalable.
       * Without an Inverted Index:
-         * The system would have to scan through all fingerprints in the database, comparing the user fingerprint with each one.
+         * The system would have to scan through all fingerprints in the database, comparing the user's fingerprint with each one.
          * This is highly inefficient and scales poorly as the database grows.
       * With an Inverted Index:
          * The system directly queries the inverted index with the user fingerprint hash.